borg286/exoria/index.md

 ## Uncategorized Tips

-* Magneticraft power will convert to RF
+* Magneticraft power will convert to RF (note: you need to first transfer the energy over magneticraft wire; a thermopile will not output directly to an RF cable or block, but its wire will connect to a capacitor.
+My testing suggests a snow & lava thermopile outputs 20 rf/t over the shortest wire possible.)

-* The Thermal Expansion's Spruce tree > fractionating still > compression dynamo producing steam > steam dynamo setup is a relatively cheap way to passively produce 1200 RF/t (note: you will either need more than one steam dynamo, or one that’s highly upgraded)
+* The Thermal Expansion's Spruce tree > fractionating still > compression dynamo producing steam > steam dynamo setup is a relatively cheap way to passively produce 1200 RF/t (note: you will need more than one steam dynamo) (additional note: fuel efficiency augments do nothing in the steam turbine dynamo, but will still increase efficiency in the compression dynamo)

 * Skip the Ember Activator and go straight to the Pressure Refinery.
 Give it a few buckets of water and your ember will last longer.